MDSplus EPICS interface

 MDSplus Channel Archiver for EPICS

-The MDSplus channel archiver allows to connect to a set of IOC data items which are exported via Channel Access, and to store their values in a MDSplus tree.
+The MDSplus channel archiver allows connecting to a set Process Variables (PVs) that are exported via Channel Access, and to store their values in a MDSplus tree.
 Every channel can be acquired in either of the following modes:

 - Scan mode The channel is read periodically, at a programmable read rate;

-- Monitor mode The channel is acquired only when its actual value changes and is therefore exported via the monitor functionality of Channel Access;
+- Monitor mode The channel is acquired only when its actual value changes and is therefore exported via the monitor functionality of Channel Access.
+This is the default and suggested mode of operation;

 - Scan/Monitor mode The channel is actually recorded using the monitor mechanism (i.e. a network transaction occurs only when its value changes), but it is saved in the pulse file at the specified scan rate.
 This feature is useful to avoid useless remote data accesses in the case the data items does not change frequently.